surya2/IMU_Parser_Assessment/README.md

 #### Surya Shanmugaselvam

 ## Quick Disclaimer
 - I tried using /dev/tty1 for my serial port.
-However, as it is a serial port, my operating ssytem did not allow me to have 2 internal processes both writing to and reading from /dev/tty1.
+However, as it is a serial port, my operating system did not allow me to have 2 internal processes both writing to and reading from /dev/tty1.
-For this reason, to simulate hardware communicating to my C++ parsing code, I used a command call `socat` to create a virtual serial port and 2 file descriptors called PTY devices to simulate a hardware connection.
-I had me LoopTester.py Python script open one PTY device and my C++ imu_parser code to open the other PTY device.
+For this reason, to simulate hardware communicating to my C++ parsing code, I used a command called `socat` to create a virtual serial port and 2 file descriptors called PTY devices to simulate a hardware connection.
+I had my LoopTester.py Python script open one PTY device and my C++ 'imu_parser' code to open the other PTY device.
 This way, my C++ code received the UART frames my Python code was sending.
 I have included usage instructions below.
 - I also used WSL2 (Windows Subsystem for Linux) to run this code.
-My understanding is that this should run the same for other Linux machines but I am not sure if architecture differences will affect how this code is built
+My understanding is that this should run the same for other Linux machines, but I am not sure if architecture differences will affect how this code is built.

 ## Code Files of Interest
-- `IMU_Parser/src/parser_functions.cpp` - Has the parsing function which parses a bytre string from a UART serial port
+- `IMU_Parser/src/parser_functions.cpp` - Has the parsing function which parses a byte string from a UART serial port
 - `IMU_Parser/src/imu_parser.cpp` - Calls the parse functions in `parse_function.cpp`; mainly responsible for setting up file descriptor pointing to serial port, socket for broadcasting extracted packet fields, and maintaining an input buffer of bytes that are received.
 - `IMU_Parser/test/fake_data_extern.cpp` - Creates fake packets with the required header bytes, a packet count, and fake gyro rate values.
 Writes the packet count and fake gyro values in IEEE-754 network byte order/big-endian
 - `IMU_Parser/test/mock_imu.cpp` - Just a simply testing program that gets creates fake packets and sends it to a specified port.